nazhot/Yu-Gi-Oh_DeckBuilding_Game/README.md

 ## Hopeful Features
 - Less ugly
-- When connecting, user can input a username to go by
-  - Have this information stored for repeated connecting
+- Have username information stored for repeated connecting
 - Global settings for player 1 to set
   - Set List (cards that are auto-given to both players before game starts)
 - Ability for players to upload their own card/ban/set list for use